-Wood that is not classed as fresh or storage decayed may, on agreement, be classified with a special assortment code (see Section 2.1).
+On agreement, wood that is not classed as fresh or storage decayed may either be refused for grading or graded using special assortment codes (see Section 1.4).

 5 Grading based on control group

 When grading is based on a control group, all units in the group are first measured/graded with a simple procedure (stack grading, weighing, counting).
 A sample is then selected randomly and carefully graded and/or certain properties measured.
 The information obtained is used to produce a group conversion figure that, in turn, is used to adjust the quantity and, in certain cases, quality shown in the simple measurement and/or to convert it to a different type of measurement unit.